Older dogs usually accept a new dog, but some struggle. Let the dogs work it out. Step in only if the situation could become violent.

 To be successful, use these dog training tips: Be a leader, be firm, be humane and give praise.

 Dogs are social, pack-oriented animals who respond best to a leader figure whether dog or human.
 The best pack leaders are the ones who are the most consistent.
 Dogs react to consistency because they know they can trust the consistent leader.
 Consistent leaders don’t invite the dog onto the couch one day and punish him the next when he jumps on the couch without permission.

 Good leaders are firm without being harsh.
 A good leader tells the dog to do something.
 He or she doesn’t shout at the dog, plead with the dog or scream at the dog to obey.
 The punctuation at the end of a good leader’s command is merely a period.

 Third, a good leader is compassionate.
 He or she doesn’t punish the dog for mistakes that were made by the leader.

 When the dog does something praiseworthy, deliver approval immediately.
 The good leader does not praise behaviors that are unwanted, no matter how unintentional the recognition may be.

 If the dog is showing fear, aggressiveness, or timidity, the good leader either ignores the behavior or tells the dog to knock it off.
 The good leader doesn’t praise, and, therefore, encourage the response, by stroking the dog, telling him it’s OK, you’re a good boy, etc., while the dog is acting out.

-Typical aggressive puppy warning signs include snarling, growling, mounting, snapping, lunging, challenging stance, aggressive barking, and biting.
+The most common aggressive puppy warning signs to watch for include behaviors like snarling, growling, mounting, snapping, and biting.